George Jessel (actor)

 George Albert "Georgie" Jessel (April 3, 1898 – May 23, 1981) was an American actor, singer, songwriter, and film producer.
 He was famous in his lifetime as a multitalented comedic entertainer, achieving a level of recognition that transcended his limited roles in movies.
 He was widely known by his nickname, the "Toastmaster General of the United States," for his frequent role as the master of ceremonies at political and entertainment gatherings.
 Jessel originated the title role in the stage production of The Jazz Singer.

 Early years

 Jessel was born to Jewish parents, Joseph and Charlotte "Lottie" (née Schwarz) Jessel, on 118th Street in Harlem, New York City.
+George was reputedly named after the British jurist George Jessel, who was his second cousin once removed and a member of a politically notable branch of the family.
 By age 10, he was appearing in vaudeville and on Broadway to support his family after the death of his father, who was a playwright.